Kotlin/KEEP/proposals/jvm-expose-boxed.md

 The only drawback is that the ABI exposed in the JVM changes from one version of the compiler to the next, albeit in a binary compatible way.
 There is a risk involved in downgrading the compiler version, as it may break Java clients, but this scenario is quite rare.

-**Exposing a factory method**: instead of exposing the constructor, use `PositiveInt.of(3)`.
-This option is nowadays quite idiomatic in the Java world (for example, in `List.of(1, 2)`), but not as much as constructors.
-Using a factory method also has the drawback of possible clashes for the name of the factory method, which we avoid when using the constructor.
+**Exposing a constructor directly**: instead of using a factory method, `PositiveInt.of(3)`, expose a constructor, `PositiveInt(3)`.
+The problem is that the current compilation scheme already defines a constructor, which does _not_ execute the `init` block.
+Changing the behavior is possible -- after all, we just add more checks -- but this may have a significant performance impact.

 ## Expose operations and members

 The current compilation scheme transforms every operation where a value class is involved into a static function that takes the unboxed variants, and whose name is mangled to prevent clashes.
 This means those operations are not available for Java consumers.
-We propose introducing a new `@JvmExposeBoxed` annotation that exposes a variant of the function taking the boxed versions instead.
+We propose introducing a new `@JvmExposeBoxed` annotation that exposes a variant of the function taking and returning the boxed versions instead (if more than one argument or return type is a value class, the aforementioned variant uses the boxed versions for _all_ of them).
+We call it the _boxed variant_ of the function.

 The `@JvmExposeBoxed` annotation may be applied to a declaration, or a declaration container (classes, files).
 In the latter case, it should be taken as applied to every single declaration within it.

-If the `@JvmExposeBoxed` annotation is applied to a member of a value class (or the value class itself, or the containing file), then it is compiled to a member function of the corresponding boxed class, not as a static method.
+If the `@JvmExposeBoxed` annotation is applied to a member of a value class (or the value class itself, or the containing file), the boxed variant is compiled to a member function of the corresponding boxed class.
+The unboxed variant is still compiled as a static member of the class.

-The name of the declaration must coincide with the name given in the Kotlin code unless a `@JvmName` annotation is present.
+The name of the boxed variant coincides with the name given in the Kotlin code unless a `@JvmName` annotation is present.
 In that case, the name defined in the annotation should be used.

 The following is an example of the compilation of some operations over `PositiveInt`.
 The `box-impl` and `unbox-impl` refer to the operations defined in the [current compilation scheme](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md#inline-classes-abi-jvm) for boxing and unboxing without checks.